ray-project/ray-llm/docs/kuberay/deploy-on-eks.md

-# Deploy Aviary on Amazon EKS using KubeRay
+# Deploy RayLLM on Amazon EKS using KubeRay
 * Note that this document will be extended to include Ray autoscaling and the deployment of multiple models in the near future.

 # Part 1: Set up a Kubernetes cluster on Amazon EKS